maheshsabnis/blazeclan_exp/nodejs/readme.md

         - npm install --save express-session
         - Add the session as a MIddeware into express instance
         - The Express Server will maintain the session state for the Login User in separate thread
+# Node.js JWT
+- using jsonwebtoken package
+    - Package that is used to generate and validate the token
+        - sign(userObject, secret, signinoptions): return the JSON Web Token (JWT)
+            - userObject: a Claim of the authenticated user.
+This will be added in the token in the 'payload'
+            - secret, the signeture key used by the token to encrypt the token information
+                - THis is available in Signeture
+            - signinoptions: the JSON object that contains information like
+                - 'expiresIn': The expiry in seconds
+                - alorithm: the encryption algorithm
+        - verify(token, secert, verificationCallback)
+            - token: the received token from the client
+            - secret: the signeture key for decrypting information from the token
+            - verificationCallback(error,decoder)
+                - error: Occured if the token verification is failed
+                - decoder: used to decode the token information e.g. Claim from the payload so that response can be generated
+    - npm install --save jswonwebtoken
+        - express-jwt, package as an alternative, mbased on jsonwebtoken

 # Assignments
 # Date: 08-09-2021